09 Mar 5 Mindful Eating Tips For Weight Loss

 ‘A mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.’

-Mindfulness makes total sense, but in today’s busy world, it’s not always easy to remain ‘present’, ‘calm’ and ‘accepting’.
-So how can you practically implement mindfulness into your daily life in order to improve your relationship with food?
+Mindfulness makes logical sense, but in today’s busy world, it’s not always easy to remain ‘present’, ‘calm’ and ‘accepting’.
+So how can you practically implement mindfulness into your daily life in order to support your weight loss?
 Here are five tips for mindful eating…

 IDENTIFY THE WHY

-Ask yourself why you’re about to eat something.
+Ask yourself why you’re feeling the desire to eat something.
 If you’re genuinely hungry and you know that it’s a good time for you to eat, go right ahead.
-But if you’re honest with yourself you might discover that there are other reasons why you’re tempted to eat that have nothing to do with hunger.
-Tiredness, stress and boredom are common triggers.
-It can help to keep a food diary, noting down not only what you eat, but also how you felt at the time.
+But if you’re honest with yourself you might discover other reasons that have nothing to do with hunger.
+Emotional triggers like stress and boredom are common.
+Try keeping a food diary, noting down not only what you eat, but also how you felt at the time.
 You might be surprised how often you are drawn to food when you’re not actually hungry.

 QUESTION WHAT YOUR BODY NEEDS